pittst3r/filemonger/README.md

 ## Demo

-To see a Parcel-inspired (yet very stripped down), end-to-end working example, see [this preact-todomvc fork](https://github.com/robbiepitts/preact-todomvc/tree/filemonger).
+To see an end-to-end working example, see
+[this preact-todomvc fork](https://github.com/robbiepitts/preact-todomvc/tree/filemonger).
 Start by looking at the package.json `build` and `start` scripts, which run the `mongerfile.js`.
 This kicks off a build pipeline using filemongers in the